 Pomona Valley Health Centers’ primary care physicians can provide personalized guidance on teen nutrition, healthy lifestyle habits, and overall wellness.

-five convenient locations across Southern California, scheduling a visit is easy and accessible.
+With five convenient locations across Southern California, scheduling a visit is easy and accessible.

 Energy drinks contain high levels of caffeine and other stimulants that can affect your teen’s heart, brain, and sleep.
 Medical professionals recommend that teens avoid these beverages.